-2. Convection Blower

-PART NUMBER: 812-4900
+2. Convection Blower Replacement PART NUMBER: 812-4900

 - a.
 The blower is located at the bottom rear of the insert.
 If an outside air kit is also installed, you will first need to remove the outside air flange by removing the 2 screws using a Phillips head screwdriver.
 You do not need to remove the flex pipe from the flange. - b.
-If you have adequate clearance you will not have to remove the panel set and disconnect flue, if not then you will have to remove the panel set and disconnect the flue. - c.
+Remove panel set and disconnect flue. - c.
 Pull appliance out onto the hearth. - d.
-Remove left cast side. - e.
+Remove left access panel and then slide out left side panel of appliance to expose the convection blower.
+Loosen wing nut on the vacuum switch and remove vacuum switch to allow room to remove the blower. - e.
 Disconnect the wires from the blower.
 The wires coming from the wiring harness are purple & white and the wires from the blower are black. - f.
-The blower is held in place with a wing screw. - g.
+The blower is held in place with a magnet.
+A wing nut and plate are installed at the factory for shipping purposes only.
+This can be removed once the appliance is installed.
+Lift up blower from the magnet and remove. - g.
 Re-install in reverse order.